devendranaga/linux-systems-programming-with-c/timers.md

 `alarm()` arranges for a `SIGALRM` signal to be delivered to the calling process.
 The `alarm` can be thought of as one shot timer.

 Below example provides a oneshot timer implementation with the `alarm`.
+The weblink to the program is [here](https://github.com/DevNaga/gists/blob/master/alarm_book.c)

 ```c
 #include <stdio.h>